-Can my disability help me achieve more in financial proceedings?
+Can a disability help one party achieve more in financial proceedings?

 The starting point for a division of assets in a marriage of a significant length is a 50/50 split.
-However there can be reasons to depart from equality including, but not limited to the needs of the parties.
-Your solicitor may argue for a departure from equality in your favour if a 50/50 division will not meet your needs.
-If you have a disability, you may have greater financial needs for example because of the cost of accessible housing, disability aids, transport and carers.
+However, there can be reasons to depart from equality including, but not limited to the needs of the parties.

-Your needs may also be greater than your ex-partner’s because you have a lower earning capacity.
-For example, you may have more limited employment options, you may only be able to work part-time, you may not have had the opportunity to gain qualifications which would lead to a higher salary, or you may not be able to engage in paid employment at all.
-If your ex-partner’s earning capacity is higher than yours then your solicitor may be able argue that you should retain a greater proportion of the joint assets.
+One party’s needs may also be greater due to lower earning capacity which could be a reason for departure from equality.
+For example, if one person has more limited employment options, or is only able to work part-time, has not had the opportunity to gain qualifications which would lead to a higher salary, or may not be able to engage in paid employment at all.
+This could mean to be able to re-house sufficiently, the individual with the lower earning capacity could need more of the joint assets to secure housing.

-It is important to note that if you have more than enough joint assets to meet both you and your ex-partner’s needs, then you will not necessarily be entitled to a greater share because of your disability.
+It is important to note that if there are more than enough joint assets to meet both parties’ needs, then there may be no need for a departure from equality because of a disability.
+Any benefits received will also need to be factored in.

 Can my disability work against me in financial proceedings?

-Your disability can work against you in financial proceedings if the other party argues that your life expectancy is reduced.
+Your disability may work against you in financial proceedings if the other party argues that your life expectancy is reduced.
 This will only be applicable in a minority of cases.
-If the other party successfully argues that your life expectancy is reduced, they will be able to argue that you need less assets to provide for your future.
+If the other party successfully argues that your life expectancy is reduced, they may be able to present that you need less assets to provide for your future.

 Is a mental disability treated the same as a physical disability?